-Krishna Kamal are evergreen climbers produce unique looking beautiful flowers that adds beauty to the garden.
-They are easy to care and requires very little maintenance.
+Krishna Kamal is an evergreen climber who produces unique-looking beautiful flowers that add beauty to the garden.
+They are easy to care for and require very little maintenance.
 The plants are also said to have medicinal values and the ability of the plants to grow and thrive in pots makes them a great addition to the garden.

 Quick Details of Krishna Kamal